-In this post we learn how to build a line follower robot vehicle circuit using Arduino, which will run over a specifically drawn line layout and will faithfully follow it as long as it is available and traceable by its sensors.
+In this post we learn how to build a line follower robot circuit using Arduino, which will run over a specifically drawn line layout and will faithfully follow it as long as it is available and traceable by its sensors.

 By Navneet Sajwan

 An autonomous robot is a machine that can take a series of actions as instructed by the programmer, without being manually controlled by a human being in real-time.